 Bake Granola

-- Pour granola on to a half sheet sized rimmed baking sheet (or two quarter sheets) and bake for 2 hours, stirring and turning over with metal spatula at 1 hour.
-Bake until dry and crunchy.
+- Pour granola on to a half sheet sized rimmed baking sheet (or two quarter sheets) and bake for 1 hour, then stir and turn over the granola with metal spatula and bake 1 hour longer until dry and crunchy.
+It will get crunchier as it cools.

 Cool and Add Fruit

-- Remove from the oven and cool, then stir in dried fruit.
+- Remove from the oven and cool, then stir in coconut shreds or chips and dried fruit if using.
 Store in a tightly covered container in the pantry.

 Lisa Lowery says